devflhz/apprentice/blog/content/articles/week-2/the-best-programming-lang.md

 summary: There's no perfect programming language.
 ---

-# Criteria for chosing the "best" language
+# Criteria for choosing the "best" language

 ## Productivity

 Being able to prototype and test your code quickly is a must.
-You should also be aware of the capabilities of the language you're chosing.
+You should also be aware of the capabilities of the language you're choosing.

 ## Performance

-Performance is a consideration that should be taken into account when you need your code to be performant, worrying about performance when its not really a priority is not a good idea.
+Performance is a consideration that should be considered when you need your code to be performant, worrying about performance when it’s not really a priority is not a good idea.

 ## Reliability